WadhwaniAI/StudentDropoutEWS/README.md

 <br>

 **Schema:**

-- A valid dataset for training and inference must have a schema consistent with [dataset schema](metadata/dataset_schema.json).
-- Consistency implies that the columns in the dataset are a subset of the columns in the schema.
-- If the columns in the datasethave different names, please modify [dataset schema](metadata/dataset_schema.json).
+A valid dataset for training and inference must have a schema consistent with [dataset schema](metadata/dataset_schema.json).
+Consistency implies that the columns in the dataset are a subset of the columns in the schema.
+If the columns in the dataset have different names, please modify [dataset schema](metadata/dataset_schema.json) before use.

 **Format:**

-- A dataset (dataframe) file must be of pickle type.
+A dataset (dataframe) file must be of pickle type.
 Example: `dataset/ay2223_grade3.pkl`.
-- Currently, support for other file formats is not provided.
+Currently, support for other file formats is not provided.

 **Nomenclature:**

-- The basename of a dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
-Example: `ay2223_grade3.pkl`
-- This is important to extract "academic year" and "grade" using regex.
+The basename of a dataset file must follow the pattern: `ay<academic_year>_grade<grade>.pkl`.
+Example: `dataset/ay2223_grade3.pkl`.
+This is important to extract "academic year" and "grade" using regex.

 </details>